kevinliu-bmb/kevinliu-bmb/README.md

 ## About Me

 I am a motivated and passionate data scientist with a strong background in both life sciences and research computing.
-Experienced in working with various technologies and platforms, I aim to leverage my skills and expertise to contribute to innovative projects.
+Experienced in working with various technologies and platforms, I aim to leverage my skills and expertise to contribute to innovative health and biotechnology projects.

 - Contact: **kevinliu.bmb@gmail.com**